 No Effect Until Death

-One of the most common concerns people have about naming a beneficiary on an investment account is whether it gives that person any current claim to the asset.
+Many people wonder if naming a beneficiary gives that person a current claim to the asset.
 It does not.
-Arizona law is clear: the beneficiary designation has no legal effect until the owner actually passes away.
+The beneficiary designation has no legal effect until the owner dies.

 The designation of a transfer on death beneficiary on a registration in beneficiary form has no effect on ownership until the owner's death.